10 Key Factors That Determine the Price of Silver

 With just a few taps, you can own any amount of physical silver.
 It takes 30 seconds to set up your free Vaulted account.

 Once you transfer funds, you can instantly buy real silver.
-You will get direct ownership of segregated, serial-numbered bars.
+You will own segregated, serial-numbered bars.